antoine-de/mimirsbrunn/docs/bragi.md

 [logging]
 path = "./logs"

-[elasticsearch]
-host = "localhost"
-port = 9200
-timeout = 500 # ms
-version_req = ">=7.12.0"

 [service]
 host = "0.0.0.0"
 port = "6010"
 ```

 Before running bragi, you may find it useful to see what bragi will use as a configuration.
+So there
-So there is a `config` subcommand, which compiles the configuration, and prints it
-as a json object:
+is a `config` subcommand, which compiles the configuration, and prints it as a json object:

 ```
 bragi -c ./config -m testing -s elasticsearch.port=9208 config